DavideBenati/Peer-graded-Assignment-Capstone-Project---The-Battle-of-Neighborhoods/README.md

 It has be decided to use GeoPy: https://geopy.readthedocs.io/ for the Latitude and Longitude extrapolation and correlation with the various neighbourhoods.

-These data will provide the answer to the following questions:
+These data will provide the answer to the following question:

 What is the ranking of the three best neighbourhood where to open a pizzeria?